Skyld-Labs/ModelHunter/README.md

-# ModelHunter : Pipeline for extract ML model from android applications
+# ModelHunter: ML Model Extraction Pipeline for Android Applications

-### ModelHunter is a pipeline that able us to test and extract model from application from the Google PlayStore.
+### ModelHunter is a powerful pipeline designed to extract and test machine learning models from Android applications available on the Google Play Store.

 ---
-## Requirement :
+## Requirements :

-A linux base system and firefox install to be able to download app with Selenium.
+A Linux-based system with Firefox installed to enable app downloads using Selenium.

-Some linux package :
+Install the following Linux packages:

 ```console
 sudo apt-get install aapt apktool silversearch-ag nm md5sum
 ```

-There is some python package needed too.
-To install them you can do it manually :
+Install the required Python packages with pip:
 ```
 pip install configparser progressbar db-sqlite3 selenium
 ```